dirkwhoffmann/vAmigaBM/README.md

 - How can I configure vAmigaBM?

-  You can configure vAmigaBM by either opening the debug console or editing config.ini.
-Please see the comments in the config.ini file to learn about the various configuration options.
+  You can configure vAmigaBM by either opening the debug console or editing `startup.ini`.
+Please see the comments in the `startup.ini` file to learn about the various configuration options.